-Umm, so what exactly is Midnight Sun (besides an oxymoron, I mean)?
-Well, it it's the name of this fabulously kewl solar powered racecar that UW students design, build, hype up and race every year or two.
+erElmanesawhat exectiviteMidnishtnSunthesides an oxymaren, I mean)?
+Well niette the same of this fabulausly kewb solar powevery year or two.
 Uh, a solar powered racecar called Midnight Sun, eh.
 No wonder we finished tenth.

 Actually, the Midnight Sun is quite a popular undertaking here - unfortunately, most of the people working on it are engineers.
 Yes, we did finish the last race (really).
 However, if UW is to ever become the world class solar car powerhouse that it rightly deserves to be, those Dilberts currently working (read fumbling) on the Midnight Sun are going to need help from us mathies.
 (How many mathies does it take to fix something screwed up in Engineering?
 Mathies don't fix anything - we just keep ridiculing their 'skills' till they get it right).